onlyasmalllizard/phantom-elephants-frontend/README.md

 ## SOC Brief

-- Create an application which the coaches can use to monitor and track student progress over the course of the 12 weeks of teaching.
-As the School of Code is going national and taking on 192 bootcampers for their next cohort, they have challenged us to create an application which makes it easier for them to spot trends and also identify students who may need support all in one place.
+- Create an application which the coaches can use to monitor and track student progress over the course of the bootcamp.
+As the School of Code is going national and taking on 192 bootcampers for their next cohort, they have challenged us to create an application which makes it easier for them to spot trends and have an overview of the students performance all in one place.

 To read our full problem statement checkout:

 - phantom-elephants-frontend-1/public/problemStatement.png

-# DEMETER DASHBOARD API
+# DEMETER DASHBOARD API OVERVIEW

 Demeter is a platform which was created to as part of our final project at School of Code.
-The aim of our project was to create an app which the coaches at School of Code can use to keep track of the students in the cohort.
-The app will enable them to see information about students performance in one place.
-The data displayed on teh dashboard will
+The aim of our project was to create an app which the coaches at School of Code can use to keep track of student work submitted.
+The app will enable them to see an overview of the students performance all in one place.

+The data which will be displayed on the Demeter Dashboard includes:

 - Bootcamp
 - Region